Plainfield, Illinois: Education

 Within Will County, the majority of Plainfield is in Plainfield Community Consolidated School District 202, while portions are in Oswego Community Unit School District 308, and Indian Prairie Community Unit School District 204.
-In Kendall County, most of those parts of Plainfield sare in the Owsego district, while some portions are in the Plainfield district.
+In Kendall County, most of those parts of Plainfield are in the Owsego district, while some portions are in the Plainfield district.

 Plainfield Community Consolidated School District 202 serves portions of Plainfield, Joliet, Crest Hill, Bolingbrook, Romeoville, and Plainfield Township in unincorporated parts of Will County.

 Peak enrollment in the district took place in 2010–2011 at 29,254 students.
 The enrollment has been steadily declining since that time, and is currently declining at several hundred students per year.
 Current enrollment is 24,737 for the 2022–2023 school year.